WHAT REASONING IS AND

 But rhetoric has no firm constraints on truth, coherence, and consistency,

-beyond what a speaker or writer can get away with when addressing an eager and
+beyond what a clever speaker or writer can get away with when addressing an eager and

 uncritical audience.
 Thus, while it can be used to promote